When you buy with our links, we may earn a commission. See how we work with brands

 We measured deeper-than-average sinkage while lying on the mattress and low bounce levels.
 Heavier-weighted side sleepers would benefit from these effects and the deeper contour this mattress provides.

-Regarding performance across our scored categories, the Winkbed had a combined score of 9.37 making it the 2nd best mattress for plus-sized sleepers, putting it in the top 4% of all mattresses tested to date.
+Regarding performance across our scored categories, the Winkbed had a combined score of 9.34, putting it in the top 3% of all mattresses tested to date.

-The price is also far more affordable than our #1 pick—10% less than the average plus-sized mattress, for a savings of $166 (on a queen-sized mattress).
+The price is also surprisingly affordable, $1,699 for a queen—8% less expensive than the average plus-sized mattress, for a savings of $156 (on a queen-sized mattress).
 When you combine the top-tier performance with the below-average price tag, the Winkbed Plus feels like a real bargain.

-Click here to read the full Winkbed Plus review.
+Click here to read our full Winkbed Plus review.

 Type: Plus-Sized